crharshaw/GSWDesign.jl/README.md

 For a more detailed walkthrough of how to use this package, please see the Jupyter notebook `walkthrough.ipynb` in the `notebooks` directory.

+## Related Packages
+We also developed an R wrapper for GSWDesign, which you can [find here](https://github.com/fsavje/gswdesign-R).